AztecProtocol/aztec-v1-specification/README.md

 where `Y` is yes, `N` no and `P` is possible (it is at the discretion of the instantiator). `ZkAssetMintable` is only able to mint, `ZkAssetBurnable` is only able to burn, whilst `ZkAssetAdjustable` is able to both mint and burn.

-# AccountRegistry.sol
+# Account Registry
 The `AccountRegistry` is a key smart contract in the AZTEC ecosystem that enables important implementation/application level features - it is not involved in the zero-knowledge proof systems.

 It enables two features:
 1) User registration with AZTEC's SDK (software development kit)
 2) Gasless meta-transactions via the GSN (gas station network)

 The contract has also been made upgradeable, to allow new methods for the above functionality to be added and to allow the contract to evolve and potentially take on additional functionality in the future.
-The following sections describe the role the `AccountRegistry` contract plays in enabling the above features, as well as the upgrade mechanism it employs.
+The following sections firstly describe the role the `AccountRegistry` contract plays in enabling the above features, as well as explaining the upgrade mechanism it employs.

 The `AccountRegistry.sol` contract has the following interface: